Back Mudra

 Side Effects

-However, all mudras are beneficial to us without any side-effects. pressure should not be applied on the finger.
+However, all mudras are beneficial to us without any side-effects.
+Pressure should not be applied on the finger.
 Pressure means, your mind is restless and not stable.
 As a result, nothing at all.
 Perform this mudra freely.

 RELATED ARTICLES